gavv/signal-estimator/README.md

 These numbers may be rather imprecise.

-If you're having troubles, you may need to configure signal gain and signal and glitch detection parameters.
+If you're having troubles, you may need to configure signal gain (`--gain`) and signal and glitch detection parameters (`--signal-xxx` and `--glitch-xxx`).

 Measuring I/O jitter
 --------------------

-In I/O hitter estimation mode, the tool does not look at the signal itself, but instead measures jitter of I/O operations.
+In I/O jitter estimation mode, the tool does not look at the signal itself, but instead measures jitter of I/O operations.
 This jitter defines how precisely ALSA and OS schedule I/O.

 ```
 $ sudo signal-estimator -vv -o hw:0 -m io_jitter